-To be eligible you must:
+To be eligible you must be the key driver of the project and:

-- have an Australian Business Number (ABN) - and be one of the following incorporated entities: - an incorporated not for profit organisation.
-As a not for profit organisation you must demonstrate your not for profit status through one of the following: - Current Australian Charities and Not for profits Commission's (ACNC) Registration - State or territory incorporated association status - Constitutional documents and/or Articles of Association that demonstrate the not for profit character of the organisation - an Australian local government agency or body as defined in the glossary - non-distributing co-operatives.
+- have an Australian Business Number (ABN) - and be one of the following incorporated entities: - an incorporated not-for-profit organisation.
+As a not-for-profit organisation you must demonstrate your not-for-profit status through one of the following: - Current Australian Charities and Not-for-profits Commission's (ACNC) Registration - State or territory incorporated association status - Constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation - an Australian local government agency or body as defined in the glossary - non-distributing co-operatives.